What is Fluidix?

 What can Fluidix do?

-Typically Fluidix is used to model particle-based fluids using methods such as SPH, DPD, or MD, but it is not limited to any one application or technique.
-By applying generic search algorithms to particles and triangle-based meshes, it provides endless capability for complex behavior such as multi-phase fluid flow, soft and hard boundary conditions, collision detection, deformable meshes, and soft/rigid body dynamics.
-It can be used for scientific research, engineering, real-time interfaces, and games.
+In short, almost anything involving simulation of points or particles in space can be modeled efficiently with Fluidix.
+Typically Fluidix is used for fluid dynamics techniques such as SPH, DPD, or MD, but it is not limited to any one application or model.
+By applying general search algorithms to particles and triangle-based meshes, it provides many commonly used interaction types and capability for complex behavior such as multi-phase fluid flow, soft and hard boundary conditions, deformable meshes, and soft/rigid body dynamics.

 How do I use Fluidix?